 They perform much worse than government money on all points.

 There is no value retention, ease of use suffers from a lack of acceptance and security is undermined by outright scams.

 Cryptocurrencies are therefore unsuitable as a unit of account and means of payment outside the criminal circuit; its use as a store of value is based on the hope that cryptocurrencies will one day replace real money.

 Several countries are now taking steps to curb the crypto hype, due to harmful consequences – fraud, criminal use, gambling addiction, financial instability, not to mention the enormous energy waste.

-When focusing only on the question whether cryptocurrencies are a viable alternative to fiat money, I agree with his arguments.
 In their current form and in the current environment it is unlikely that cryptocurrencies like Bitcoin or Ripple will become a mainstream peer-to-peer version of electronic cash and a serious alternative to fiat money.
 People will simply not use a cryptocurrency for day-to-day payments that is expensive to use, extremely volatile and is primarily used for investment and speculation purposes.

 2 FinTech 3.0 Re-Architecting Financial Market Infrastructure & DeFi.
 For an excellent overview of the new financial ecosystem, this article by John Street Capital is a very interesting read.